andersnylund/master-thesis/notes/possible-references.md

 ## Software Development

 - An exploratory study on the influence of developers in technical debt Reem Alfayez, Pooyan Behnamghader, Kamonphop Srisopha, Barry Boehm May 2018 TechDebt '18: Proceedings of the 2018 International Conference on Technical Debt
+- N. Novielli and A. Serebrenik, “Sentiment and emotion in software engineering,” IEEE Softw., vol. 36, no. 5, pp. 6–9, p.
+23, Sept./Oct.
+2019.

 ## Developer mood